Floppy disk: 8-inch and 5¼-inch disks

 The 8-inch and 5¼-inch floppy disks contain a magnetically coated round plastic medium with a large circular hole in the center for a drive's spindle.
 The medium is contained in a square plastic cover that has a small oblong opening in both sides to allow the drive's heads to read and write data and a large hole in the center to allow the magnetic medium to spin by rotating it from its middle hole.

 Inside the cover are two layers of fabric with the magnetic medium sandwiched in the middle.
 The fabric is designed to reduce friction between the medium and the outer cover, and catch particles of debris abraded off the disk to keep them from accumulating on the heads.
 The cover is usually a one-part sheet, double-folded with flaps glued or spot-welded together.

-A small notch on the side of the disk identifies that it is writable, detected by a mechanical switch or phototransistor above it; if it is not present, the disk can be written; in the 8-inch disk the notch is covered to enable writing while in the 5¼-inch disk the notch is open to enable writing.
+A small notch on the side of the disk identifies whether it is writable, as detected by a mechanical switch or photoelectric sensor.
+In the 8-inch disk, the notch being covered or not present enables writing, while in the 5¼-inch disk, the notch being present and uncovered enables writing.
 Tape may be used over the notch to change the mode of the disk.
-Punch devices were sold to convert read-only disks to writable ones and enable writing on the unused side of single sided disks; such modified disks became known as flippy disks.
+Punch devices were sold to convert read-only 5¼" disks to writable ones, and also to enable writing on the unused side of single-sided disks for computers with single-sided drives.
+The latter worked because single- and double-sided disks typically contained essentially identical actual magnetic media, for manufacturing efficiency.
+Disks whose obverse and reverse sides were thus used separately in single-sided drives were known as flippy disks.
+Disk notching 5¼" floppies for PCs was generally only required where users wanted to overwrite original 5¼" disks of store-bought software, which somewhat commonly shipped with no notch present.